kishore82/cloud_native/java/java-tutorial/multiThreading/README.md

 ## Concepts:

+### Process

+In computing, a process is the **instance of a computer program that is being executed** by one or many threads.

 ### Thread

-Represents the thread of Execution.
+Represents the thread in Execution.
 It is considered as a single sequential flow of control within a program.
 Threads can be run concurrently to achieve efficiency.

 **Types of Thread:**
   * `User Thread`